Cupeño: Culture

 The tribe is divided into two moieties, the Coyote and Wildcat, which are divided into several patrilineal clans.
 Clans are led by hereditary male clan leaders and assistant leaders.
 Marriages were traditionally arranged.

 Traditional foods included acorns, cactus fruit, seeds, berries, deer, quail, rabbits, and other small game.

 The Cupa Cultural Center was founded in 1974 in Pala and underwent a major expansion in 2005.
 The center exhibits artwork; hosts classes and activities such as basket making and beading; and offers Cupeño language classes.
 During the first weekend of every May, Cupa Days is celebrated at the cultural center.

 Language

 The Cupeño language belongs to the Cupan group, which includes the Cahuilla and Luiseño languages.
 This grouping is of the Takic branch within the Uto-Aztecan family of languages.
-Roscinda Nolasquez (1892–1987), of Mexican Yaqui descent, is considered the last truly fluent Cupeño speaker.
+Roscinda Nolásquez (1892–1987), of Mexican Yaqui descent, is considered the last truly fluent Cupeño speaker.
 The language today is widely regarded as being extinct.
 In 1994, linguist Leanne Hinton estimated one to five people still spoke Cupeño, and nine people in the 1990 US census said they spoke the language.
 Educational materials for the language exist and young people still learn to sing in Cupeño, particularly Bird Songs.